Keyboard shortcuts

 gate_cv.set(5.0);

-// Sample the attack
+// Sample the attack: with a ~300ms attack time, these checkpoints show

 for ms in [10, 25, 50, 100, 200] {